CollabCodeTech/content-to-social-media/posts/day-001/how-to-setup-eslint-and-prettier-on-node.md

     npm i prettier eslint-config-prettier eslint-plugin-prettier

-After installing these three packages, open your *.eslintrc.json* file in VSCode and add in the extends section the string prettier.
+After installing these three packages, open your *.eslintrc.json* file in VSCode and add in the "extends" section the string "prettier".
 Like this:

     ...
 	"extends": [